 Add a custom certificate to a course

-- From the Administration block or from the top-right of the CLE, select Turn editing on.
+- From the gear icon at the top-right, select Turn editing on

 - Inside the section where the certificate should be displayed, click the Add an activity or resource.

-- From the list of Activities, select the Certificate activity, then scroll to the bottom of the window and click Add.
-This will take you to your new certificate settings page.
+- From the list of Activities, select the Certificate activity, then scroll to the bottom of the window and click Add

 - Enter the following information on the Add a new Custom Certificate page: